-Purchase ledger and payroll BACS files are prepared by the Accounts Assistants and checked by the Finance Manager prior to processing via Barclays.NET.
-In the absence of the Finance Manager, the Assistant Accountant will perform these checks, which will always include making sure that every payment has been properly authorised as per these regulations.
+Purchase ledger and payroll BACS files are prepared by the Accounts Assistants and checked by the Head of Finance prior to processing via Barclays.NET.
+Stipend BACS files are prepared by the Head of Finance and checked by the Bursar prior to processing.
+In the absence of the Head of Finance, the Assistant Accountant will perform these checks, which will always include making sure that every payment has been properly authorised as per these regulations.

-The Finance Manager will not process any other payment via Barclays.NET without proper authority and there is a clear "audit trail" maintained within the shared drive for the Bursary for every payment made.
+The Head of Finance will not process any other payment via Barclays.NET without proper authority and there is a clear "audit trail" maintained within the shared drive for the Bursary for every payment made.
 This is visible to all members of the Bursary team.

-The Finance Manager will confirm any unexpected payment request received by email from another member of staff or a Fellow.
+The Head of Finance will confirm any unexpected payment request received by email from another member of staff or a Fellow.
 This will be done by making contact other than by replying to the email received.